-UDFCD has prepared hydrologic studies for the majority of the major drainageways within UDFCD boundaries.
-These studies contain information regarding peak flow and runoff volume from the 2-year through 100-year storm events for numerous design points within the watershed.
-They also contain information regarding watershed and subcatchment boundaries, soil types, percentage imperviousness, and rainfall.
-The studies are available at www.udfcd.org.
-When published flow values are available from UDFCD, use these values for design unless there are compelling reasons to modify the published values.
+MHFD and their project partners have prepared hydrologic studies for the majority of watersheds and major drainageways within MHFD.
+These studies contain hydrologic information including peak flow rates and runoff volumes for a range of return periods at numerous design points within studied watersheds.
+These studies also contain information regarding catchment and subcatchment boundaries, soil types, imperviousness assumptions, and rainfall.
+Hydrology studies are available at www.mhfd.org.
+When published flow values are available from MHFD, use these values for design unless there are compelling reasons to modify the published values.